Published On: Mar 08 2013 01:54:35 PM CSTUpdated On: Mar 14 2015 01:00:00 AM CDT

 1925: Walter Camp, one of the most accomplished persons in the early history of football, dies of heart failure at age 65 in New York City.
 Known as the "Father of American Football," he invented the sport's line of scrimmage and the system of downs and was inducted into the College Football Hall of Fame in 1951.
 He played collegiately at Yale College and later served as a head coach at both Yale and Stanford University, compiling a coaching record of 79-5-3.
 His Yale teams of 1888, 1891, and 1892 have been recognized as national champions.

-1920: Cartoonist Hank Ketcham, who created the "Dennis the Menace" comic strip, writing and drawing it from 1951 to 1994, is born in Seattle, Wash.
+1920: Cartoonist Hank Ketcham, who created the "Dennis the Menace" comic strip, writing and drawing it from 1951 to 1994, is born in Seattle, Washington.
 He died of prostate cancer at age 81 on June 1, 2001.

-1914: Race car driver Lee Petty, one of the pioneers of NASCAR and one of its first superstars, is born near Randleman, N.C.
+1914: Race car driver Lee Petty, one of the pioneers of NASCAR and one of its first superstars, is born near Randleman, North Carolina.
 He was the winner of the inaugural Daytona 500 in 1959 and won the NASCAR Championship on three occasions.
 Petty was also the patriarch of the Petty racing family that included sons Richard (NASCAR's all-time race winner) and Maurice, grandson Kyle and great-grandson Adam, who became the first fourth-generation driver in NASCAR history before dying during a Busch Series practice session in May 2000.
 Lee Petty died of an abdominal aortic aneurysm at the age of 86 on April 5, 2000.

 1914: Henry Ford announces a new continuous motion method to assemble cars.
 The process decreased the time to make a car from 12 and a half hours to 93 minutes.

-1910: Drilling near Bakersfield, Calif., the Lakeview Oil Company hits an unexpected amount of oil at their Number One well, creating a large blowout that overloaded storage tanks and turned the natural gas drilling operation into an immense out-of-control oil geyser.
+1910: Drilling near Bakersfield, California, the Lakeview Oil Company hits an unexpected amount of oil at their Number One well, creating a large blowout that overloaded storage tanks and turned the natural gas drilling operation into an immense out-of-control oil geyser.
 The Lakeview Gusher, as it became known, would release an estimated 9 million barrels of crude oil before it was brought under control 18 months later, making it the largest accidental oil spill in history.

 1900: The Gold Standard Act is signed into law by President William McKinley, establishing gold as the only standard for redeeming paper money in the United States.
 Previously the country had used a bimetallism standard, which had allowed silver as well as gold.